GNOME 2.20 Release Notes

 6. Installing GNOME

-You can try out GNOME 2.26 with the LiveCD, which contains all of the software included in GNOME 2.26 on a single CD.
-You can boot your computer directly from the LiveCD without installing anything.
-The LiveCD can be downloaded from the GNOME BitTorrent site.
+You can try out GNOME 2.20 via the LiveCD which contains all of the software included in GNOME 2.20 on a single CD.
+It can be downloaded from the GNOME BitTorrent site.

-To install or upgrade your machine to GNOME 2.26, we recommend you install official packages from your vendor or distribution.
-Popular distributions will make GNOME 2.26 available very soon, and some already have development versions with GNOME 2.26 available.
-You can get a list of distributions that ship GNOME and discover the latest versions they ship on our Get Footware page.
+To install or upgrade your machine to GNOME 2.20, we recommend you install official packages from your vendor or distribution.
+Popular distributions will make GNOME 2.20 available very soon and some already have development versions with GNOME 2.20 available.
+You can get a list of distributions who ship GNOME, and discover the latest versions they ship on our Get Footware page.

-If you are brave and patient, and would like to build GNOME from source, we recommend you use one of the build tools.
+If you are brave and patient and would like to build GNOME from source, we recommend you use one of the build tools.
 GARNOME builds GNOME from release tarballs.
-You will need GARNOME 2.26.x to build GNOME 2.26.x.
-There is also JHBuild, which is designed to build the latest GNOME from SVN.
-You can use JHBuild to build GNOME 2.26.x by using the gnome-2.26 moduleset.
+You will need GARNOME 2.20.x to build GNOME 2.20.x.
+There is also jhbuild which is designed to build the latest GNOME from svn.
+You can also use jhbuild to build GNOME 2.20.x by using the gnome-2.20 moduleset.

-These release notes were compiled by Davyd Madeley with extensive help from the GNOME community.
+These release notes were compiled by Murray Cumming, Jorge Castro and Andreas Nilsson with extensive help from the GNOME community.
 On behalf of the community, we give our warmest thanks to the developers and contributors who made this GNOME release possible.

 This work may be freely translated into any language.
 If you wish to translate it into your language, please contact the GNOME Translation Project.